Students will demonstrate reading readiness by:

 Fundations Phonics: Students will be taught carefully sequenced skills that include print knowledge, alphabet awareness, phonological awareness, phonemic awareness, decoding, vocabulary, fluency, and spelling.
 Critical thinking, speaking and listening skills are practiced during story time activities.

-Reading Workshop: Students will participate in Reading Workshop each day.
-Reading Workshop starts with a mini lesson, which focuses on teaching children various reading strategies.
-Students will then spend time reading with a partner, reading independently, and joining back together for what is called the group share.
+Reading Workshop: Reading Workshop starts with a mini lesson, which focuses on teaching children various reading strategies and introduces them to different types of texts.
+Students will then spend time reading with a partner, reading independently, and reading with their teacher.
 Students will participate in guided reading and confer with the teacher during this time block.
 The children will “book shop” once a week from the classroom library, choosing “just right books” at their reading level, as well as books that they choose on their own.

 Students will identify that God is a loving creator.
 They will learn about the Holy family and that Mary is the mother of God.
 Students will listen to and retell bible stories, as well as listen to stories read at Mass.
+Students will learn prayers and the Sign of the Cross.
 Students will identify customs and liturgical seasons and participate in special masses throughout the school year.
 Students will learn about character, compassion, and values.
-Students will recognize needs of the poor and the importance of service to others in need in our community.
+Students will recognize the needs of the poor and the importance of service to others in need in our community.

 Students will learn why it is important to follow rules and what it means to be a good citizen.
 Students are introduced to symbols of our state and country, as well as symbols and signs that they might see in their neighborhood.
 They will discuss the jobs that are important in our community, jobs their parents may have, and talk with members of their community about their roles and responsibilities.
 Students will be introduced to location by learning to find things on a map or globe, and to identify places in their neighborhood or school.
 Students will begin to explore the concept of time by using and interpreting a calendar.
 Students will learn from times past by discussing holidays and traditions, reading about important people in history and identifying how things have changed.